 NOW THEREFORE, in consideration of Counterparty entering into the Contract, Guarantor hereby covenants and agrees as follows:

 1. GUARANTY.
 Subject to the provisions hereof, Guarantor hereby irrevocably and unconditionally guarantees the timely payment when due of the obligations of Enron (the “Obligations”) to Counterparty under the Contract.
 This Guaranty shall constitute a guarantee of payment and not of collection.
+The Guarantor's obligations hereunder shall not be affected by the genuineness, validity, regularity, or enforceability of the Obligations or any instrument evidencing any Obligations, or by the existence, validity, enforceability, perfection, or extent of any collateral therefor or by any other events, occurrences or circumstances which might otherwise constitute a legal or equitable discharge or defense of a guarantor or surety (except for defenses of payment or performance).
 The liability of Guarantor under the Guaranty shall be subject to the following:

-(a) Guarantor’s liability hereunder shall be and is specifically limited to payments expressly required to be made under the Contract (even if such payments are deemed to be damages) and, except to the extent specifically provided in the Contract or herein, in no event shall Guarantor be subject hereunder to consequential, exemplary, equitable, loss of profits, punitive, tort, or any other damages, costs, or attorney’s fees.
+(a) Guarantor’s liability hereunder shall be and is specifically limited to payments expressly required to be made under the Contract (even if such payments are deemed to be damages) and, except to the extent specifically provided in the Contract or herein, in no event shall Guarantor be subject hereunder to special, consequential, exemplary, incidental, punitive, or indirect damagesto any other party.

 (b) The aggregate amount covered by this Guaranty shall not exceed U.S. $15,000,000.

 2. DEMANDS AND NOTICE.
 Upon the occurrence and during the continuance of an Event of Default or Termination Event, if Enron fails or refuses to pay any Obligations and Counterparty has elected to exercise its rights under this Guaranty, Counterparty shall make a demand upon Guarantor (hereinafter referred to as a “Payment Demand”).
-A Payment Demand shall be in writing and shall reasonably and briefly specify in what manner and what amount Enron has failed to pay and an explanation of why such payment is due, with a specific statement that Counterparty is calling upon Guarantor to pay under this Guaranty.
-A Payment Demand satisfying the foregoing requirements shall be required with respect to Obligations before Guarantor is required to pay such Obligations hereunder and shall be deemed sufficient notice to Guarantor that it must pay the Obligations within five (5) Business Days after its receipt of the Payment Demand.
+A Payment Demand shall be in writing and shall reasonably and briefly specify in what manner and what amount Enron has failed to pay, with a specific statement that Counterparty is calling upon Guarantor to pay under this Guaranty.
+A Payment Demand satisfying the foregoing requirements shall be required with respect to Obligations before Guarantor is required to pay such Obligations hereunder and shall be deemed sufficient notice to Guarantor that it must pay the Obligations within three (3) Business Days after its receipt of the Payment Demand.
 A single written Payment Demand shall be effective as to any specific default during the continuance of such default, until Enron or Guarantor has cured such default, and additional written demands concerning such default shall not be required until such default is cured.

 3. REPRESENTATIONS AND WARRANTIES.
 Guarantor represents and warrants that: